 You can use NLTK on Python 2.7, 3.4, and 3.5 at the time of writing this post.
 Alternatively, you can install it from source from this tar.

-To check if NLTK has installed correctly, you can open your Python terminal and type the following: Import nltk.
-If everything goes fine, that means you've successfully installed NLTK library.
+To check if NLTK has installed correctly, you can open your Python terminal and type the following:

 Once you've installed NLTK, you should install the NLTK packages by running the following code: